jupyter-on-openshift/jupyterhub-quickstart/README.md

 c.Authenticator.whitelist = {'user1', 'user2', 'user3', 'user4'}
 ```

-The ``oauthenticator`` package is installed by default, which includes a number of commonly user authenticators.
+The ``oauthenticator`` package is installed by default and includes a number of commonly used authenticators.
 If you need to use a third party authenticator which requires additional Python packages to be installed, you will need to use the JupyterHub image as an S2I builder, where the source it is applied to includes a ``requirements.txt`` file including the list of additional Python packages to install.
 This will create a custom JupyterHub image which you can then deploy by overriding the ``JUPYTERHUB_IMAGE`` template parameter.

 Allocating Persistent Storage to Users
 --------------------------------------